w3c/trace-context/README.md

 ## Reference Implementations

-There are few open source implementation of a trace context specification available.
+There are few open source implementations of this trace context specification available.

-Simplistic regex-based implementation can be found in `test` folder.
+A simplistic regex-based implementation can be found in the `test` folder.
 This implementation has 100% compliance to the test suite.

 [Open Census](https://opencensus.io) has implementations for the following